mothur/mothur.github.io/_wiki/mothur_v.1.36.0.md

     the classic option with the file option.
 -   [make.biom](make.biom) - repeat labels when combining
-    mothur OTU labels with non mothur OTU labels, this can results in a duplicate \"simple\" label.
+    mothur OTU labels with non mothur OTU labels, this can results in a duplicate "simple" label.
 This causes an incorrect taxonomy to be assigned to the OTU.
 -   [remove.groups](remove.groups) - not creating a list file
     for each label.